Minghua5/Minghua5.github.io/content/about/_index.md

-\---
+---
 title: "About me"

-description: "My background"
+description: "my background"
 date: 2022-08-03T13:04:08+08:00

-aliases: ["about-me", "contact"]
+aliases: ["about-me","contact"]
 author: "Wu Minghua"

-tags:  ["me",]
+tags:  [

-\---

-**About me**
+    "me",
+]
+---

+# About me
-I am Wu Minghua, a research assistant at BLC lab of PolyU, with a master's degree in ***\*Linguistics\**** from Peking University, China.
+I am Wu Minghua, a research assistant at BLC lab of PolyU, with a master's degree in **Linguistics** from Peking University, China.

-My interests focus on the ***\*computational and cognitive\**** aspects of language.
+My interests focus on the **computational and cognitive** aspects of language.
 I have experience in neural language models and neural experimental approaches, such as EEG and fMRI.

-I am looking for a PhD position to investigate how language is processed and acquired in human brains by combining both machine learning models and neuroimaging methods.
+I am looking for a Phd position to investigate how langugae is processed and acquired in human brains by combining both machine learning models and neuroimaging methods.

-Sometimes, there will appear science fiction, as I am a fantasy fan of Liu Cixin (刘慈欣) and Ted Chiang.
+Sometimes, there will appear science fictions, as I am a fantasy fan of Liu Cixin (刘慈欣) and Ted Chiang.

-## Research Interests

-cognitive development, language acquisition, large language development, cognitive development, attention, predictive coding, distributive representations, semantics

-## Skills

-## Education
+# Education

 **M.A.** Computational Linguistics